aryamanpandya99/reinforcement_learning/README.md

 2. Navigate to the desired directory.
 3. Run the Jupyter notebooks present.
 Each notebook provides a comprehensive explanation of the algorithm and its usage.

-## License

-This repository falls under the MIT License.
-For a detailed description, refer to the LICENSE file.

 ## Acknowledgments

 - UCL/Deepmind course on Reinforcement Learning
 - Sutton and Barto: Introduction to Reinforcement Learning
 - OpenAI gym

----

-This README reflects the updated directory structure and acknowledges the recent changes.
-You may further adjust the content as per your needs and additional details you'd like to include.